luke-b/Personal-Finance-App-AWS-SAM-Backend/README.md

 ---

+## GitHub Actions workflow does the following:

+1. On every push to main and pull request to main, it runs the `build-and-test` job:
+   - Sets up Node.js
+   - Installs dependencies
+   - Runs tests

+2. If it's a push to the main branch, it runs the `deploy-dev` job:
+   - Sets up Python and installs SAM CLI
+   - Configures AWS credentials
+   - Builds the SAM application using the `default` config
+   - Deploys to the development environment

+3. If the `deploy-dev` job succeeds, it runs the `deploy-prod` job:
+   - Similar to `deploy-dev`, but uses the `prod` config
+   - Deploys to the production environment

+To use this workflow:

+1. Add the `.github/workflows/sam-pipeline.yml` file to your repository.

+2. In your GitHub repository settings, add the following secrets:
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key ID
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key

+   Make sure these credentials have the necessary permissions to deploy your SAM application.

+3. Optionally, create a `production` environment in your GitHub repository settings if you want to add approval steps or additional protection for production deployments.

+This setup provides a continuous integration and deployment pipeline that automatically tests your changes, deploys to a development environment on every push to main, and then deploys to production if the development deployment is successful.

+---

 # Personal Finance App API Documentation

 This document provides detailed information about the API endpoints for the Personal Finance App backend.